AMICI-dev/AMICI/documentation/README.md

 ## Python documentation

-Python documentation is processed by doxygen using the script and filters in `scripts/`.
+Python documentation is processed by doxygen and doxypypy using the script and filters in `scripts/`.

-**NOTE:** Unfortunately, the current doxygen Python filter is unable to deal with Python type hints (https://github.com/ICB-DCM/AMICI/issues/613).

 ## Out-of-source documentation